- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 Tooth abscess stages

-The development of a tooth infection can be split up into 6 stages.
+The development of a tooth infection can be divided into six stages.
 Those include:

 white spotting,